mausch/postgres-madlib-docker/README.md

 # postgres-madlib-docker
 Postgres+madlib in docker

-In 2020 this is old stuff already, don't use it.
+This repo is unmaintained and in 2020 this is old stuff already, don't use it.